sciphie/research/_pages/cv.md

 Work experience
 ======
-* Jan 2019 - now: Research Assistant at German Aerospace Center
+* Jan 2019 - now: Research Assistant at German Aerospace Center (DLR e.V.) in the Group for Intelligent Software Systems at the Institute for Softwaretechnology (Cologne and Sankt Augustin)
-  * Github University
-  * Duties included: Tagging issues

 Skills